laegsgaardTroels/laegsgaardtroels.github.io/_posts/2019-12-04-difference-between-the-pyspark-pipeline-and-the-sklearn-pipeline.md

 category: Programming
 ---

-Differences between the Pyspark pipeline object and the one in sklearn.<!--more-->
+Differences between the Pyspark pipeline API and the one in sklearn pipeline API.<!--more-->
 The pipeline object in sklearn makes it easy to sequentially apply a list of transforms and a final estimator [1], when creating models with sklearn these makes it easy to organize models.
 PySpark has a similar pipeline API but there are some differences